Executive Social Presence as a GTM Pipeline Lever

 Company Building

-Founders and CEOs who share the realities of building a company — hiring decisions, product tradeoffs, fundraising, culture — attract an audience that goes beyond potential buyers.
-This is the content that builds a genuine following, and that following translates into reach for everything else they post.
+Founders and CEOs who share the realities of building a company (hiring decisions, product tradeoffs, fundraising, culture) attract an audience that goes beyond potential buyers.
+This content builds a genuine following, and that following translates into reach for everything else they post.

 Examples: